 Corporate Governance Council recommendation Where a box below is ticked, 4 we have followed the recommendation in full for the whole of the period above.
-We have disclosed this in our Corporate Governance Statement: 7.2 The board or a committee of the board should: (a) review the entity's risk management framework at least annually to satisfy itself that it continues to be sound and that the entity is operating with due regard to the risk appetite set by the board; and (b) disclose, in relation to each reporting period, whether such a review has taken place. in our Corporate Governance Statement on page 16 and we have disclosed whether a review of the entity's risk management framework was undertaken during the reporting period covered by this Appendix 4G in our Corporate Governance Statement on page 16.
+We have disclosed this in our Corporate Governance Statement: 7.2 The board or a committee of the board should: (a) review the entity's risk management framework at least annually to satisfy itself that it continues to be sound and that the entity is operating with due regard to the risk appetite set by the board; and (b) disclose, in relation to each reporting period, whether such a review has taken place. in our Corporate Governance Statement on page 17 and we have disclosed whether a review of the entity's risk management framework was undertaken during the reporting period covered by this Appendix 4G in our Corporate Governance Statement on page 17.
 7.3 A listed entity should disclose: (a) if it has an internal audit function, how the function is structured and what role it performs; or (b) if it does not have an internal audit function, that fact and the processes it employs for evaluating and continually improving the effectiveness of its governance, risk management and internal control processes.
-We have disclosed how our internal audit function is structured and what role it performs in our Corporate Governance Statement on page 19.
+We have disclosed how our internal audit function is structured and what role it performs in our Corporate Governance Statement on page 20.
 7.4 A listed entity should disclose whether it has any material exposure to environmental or social risks and, if it does, how it manages or intends to manage those risks.
-We have disclosed whether we have any material exposure to environmental and social risks, and, if we do, how we manage or intend to manage those risks in our 2022 Annual Report on pages 28 to 31, 34 to 39, 42 to 45, 48 to 51, 54 to 57 and 63 to 84.
+We have disclosed whether we have any material exposure to environmental and social risks, and, if we do, how we manage or intend to manage those risks in our 2023 Annual Report on pages 25 to 29, 33 to 35, 39 to 41, 45 to 47, 51 to 53, 57 to 59, 63 and 65 to 86 at www.wesfarmers.com.au/who-we-are/corporate-governance